Parameterized Queries

 val query = sql"SELECT * FROM user " ++ whereAndOpt(nameFilter, emailFilter)

 Sometimes you may want to parameterize structural parts of the SQL statement, such as column names or table names.
-In such cases, you can use "static parameters" which directly embed values into the SQL statement.
+In such cases, use the ident function.

 val column = "name"